sverweij/atom-mscgen-preview/README.md

 # Atom MscGen Preview package

-Shows the rendered MscGen to the right of the current editor using `ctrl-shift-G`.
+Shows the rendered sequence chart of the MscGen to the right of the current editor using `ctrl-shift-G`.

 Enabled for `.mscgen`, `.msc`, `.mscin`, `.xu`, and `.msgenny` files